Chapter 7: Practical application issues

 How to determine the appropriate amount to allocate to the material right?

-An entity offering a customer a material right must ascertain its stand-alone selling price and assign a portion of the transaction price to that right, treating it as a distinct performance obligation.
-Alternatively, transactions meeting specific criteria may opt for the practical alternative for contract renewals, estimating the total transaction price based on expected renewals.
-Management’s evaluation of whether an upfront fee provides a material right in the presence of a renewal option should encompass both quantitative and qualitative considerations.
+An entity that provides a customer with a material right should determine its stand-alone selling price and allocate a portion of the transaction price to that right, because it is a separate performance obligation.
+Alternatively, transactions that meet the requirements can apply the practical alternative for contract renewals discussed, and the entity can estimate the total transaction price based on the expected number of renewals.
+Management should consider both quantitative and qualitative factors to determine whether an upfront fee provides a material right when a renewal right exists.

-For instance, assessing the disparity between the renewal fee paid by the customer and the price a new customer would pay for the same service is crucial.
-Additionally, an average customer lifespan extending beyond the initial contract period might signal that the upfront fee serves as an incentive for customers to renew the contract.
+For example, management should consider the difference between the amount the customer pays upon renewal and the price a new customer would pay for the same service.
+An average customer life that extends beyond the initial contract period could also be an indication that the upfront fee incentivises customers to renew the contract.

 Activity

-Entity U, which runs health clubs, engages in contracts with customers offering one-year access to any of its facilities.
-The entity levies an annual membership fee of C60 along with a non-refundable joining fee of C150.
-This joining fee serves, at least in part, to compensate for the initial activities involved in registering the customer.
-Customers have the option to renew the contract annually, with the annual membership fee of C60 being the only charge, excluding the joining fee.
-However, if customers allow their membership to expire, they must pay a new joining fee
+Entity U operates health clubs.
+Entity U enters into contracts with customers for one year of access to any of its health clubs.
+The entity charges an annual membership fee of C60 as well as a C150 non-refundable joining fee.
+The joining fee is to compensate, in part, for the initial activities of registering the customer.
+Customers can renew the contract each year and are charged the annual membership fee of C60 without paying the joining fee again.
+If customers allow their membership to lapse, they are required to pay a new joining fee.

 Question